fractal-analytics-platform/fractal-client/README.md

 ### Let's create new project:

 ```
-python fractal_cmd.py project new mwe-test $PWD/../test-proj dstest
+python fractal_cmd.py project new mwe-test path_output dstest
 ```
    - In which mwe-test is the name on the project
-   - Than the path in which I want to put all the config files of my project (in this case I create a folder in the parent of the current folder, called ```test-proj```)
+   - Then the path in which I want to put all the config files of my project (in this case I create a subfolder in the current folder, called ```path_output```)
-   - Last one is the name of the first dataset of the project (assuming that each project had to have at least one dataset)
+   - Last one is the name of the first dataset of the project (assuming that each project has least one dataset)

 - Now you should see two files:
    - One called fractal.json in the fractal/ directory